HippocratesTech/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="optionality">Optionality</h4>

 An engineer avoids force-unwraps.
 Basically, if an object is optional that's because it really might be `nil` in certain conditions.
-If an engineer is 100% sure (which is, I'm 100% sure, impossible) that the optional value can't be `nil`, it's better to state their point of view explicitly.
+If an engineer is 100% sure that the optional value can't be `nil`, it's better to state their point of view explicitly.
 For instance, by adding some kind of assertion inside `guard let`-`else` statement.

 A possibly justified reason to have a force-unwrapped variable is late initialization.
 However, the latter may also be error-prone and sometimes is avoided.